tamunoWoks/kNN_regression_sales_prediction_analysis/README.md

     - A clear visual representation of the TV advertising budget vs sales data.
     - Helps to understand the general trend of how TV budgets impact sales.

+## Installation and Prerequisites
+### 1. Environment Setup:

+    - Python 3.x installed on your machine.
+    - Required libraries: numpy, pandas, matplotlib, sklearn.

+### 2. Data File:

+- The Advertising.csv file is located in the same directory as the scripts.